metaory/xico/README.md

 		icons = [ [<char>, <path>], ... ]

-			Array of icon tuples with two fields, the first is the character & second is the destination path.
+			Array of icon tuples with two fields, the first is the character & second is the destination path

-			It will be concatinated with the "base" key if defined.
+			It will be concatinated with the "base" key if defined

 SAMPLE